Siege of Porto Ferrajo: Invasion of Elba

 They sailed from Piombino on 2 May 1801 with 1,500 men under General Jean Victor Tharreau, who landed unopposed at the Neapolitan town of Porto Longone.

 The invasion force rapidly spread across the island, meeting no resistance as the entire Neapolitan portion and almost all of the Tuscan region surrendered before them.
 Soon, all that remained in Tuscan hands was the fortress port town of Porto Ferrajo on the northern coast.
 This was a powerful defensive position, and the Tuscan commander Carlo de Fisson rejected Tharreau's demands that he surrender.
 The presence of two British frigates, HMS Phoenix and HMS Mermaid, off the port, buttressed de Fisson's position.

 Siege

 Tharreau responded by laying siege to the fortress.
-The sudden departure of the two frigates in the face of Ganteaume's squadron, which bombarded the town on 6 May before being forced to retire following the outbreak of typhus on board the squadron, encouraged Tharreau.
+The sudden departure of Phoenix and Mermaid in the face of Ganteaume's squadron, which bombarded the town on 6 May before being forced to retire following the outbreak of typhus on board the squadron, encouraged Tharreau.
 The small French frigate Badine subsequently blockaded Porto Ferrajo, with the intention of starving the defenders into surrender.
 Three more frigates Carrère, Bravoure and Succès, under the overall command of Captain Jacques-François-Ignace Bretel, soon arrived to augment Badine's blockade.